Honour killing in Pakistan: Complications in data

 Data and its absence are difficult to interpret.
 One reason is the reluctance to report honour killings to official bodies.
 Another reason is that honour killings are occurring in cultural and social contexts which do not recognize the criminality of honour killings.
 The very nature of honour killings reflects deeply entrenched notions of "honour" and "morality", in which the perpetrator is upholding justice and order when the victim commits deplorable social acts.
 The perpetrator becomes the champion of justice while the victim becomes the perpetrator and is accused of the criminal act.
-Human rights advocates are in wide agreement that the reported cases do not reflect the full extent of the issue, as honour killings have a high level of support in Pakistan's rural society, and thus often go unreported.Yasmeen Hassan, "The Haven Becomes Hell: A Study of Domestic Violence in Pakistan," The Fate of Pakistani Women, 1995 August, 72 p.
-(Special Bulletin), Johns Hopkins Bloomberg Frequently, women & men murdered in honour killings are recorded as having committed suicide or died in accidents.
+Human rights advocates are in wide agreement that the reported cases do not reflect the full extent of the issue, as honour killings have a high level of support in Pakistan's rural society, and thus often go unreported.
+Frequently, women & men murdered in honour killings are recorded as having committed suicide or died in accidents.